collectd/go-collectd/plugin/README.md

 ## Future

-Only *read*, *write*, and *shutdown* callbacks are currently supported.
-Based on these implementations it should be fairly straightforward to implement the remaining callbacks.
-The *init*, *log*, *flush* and *missing* callbacks are all likely low-hanging fruit.
+Only *log*, *read*, *write*, and *shutdown* callbacks are currently supported.
+Based on these implementations it should be possible to implement the remaining callbacks, even with little prior Cgo experience.
+The *init*, *flush*, and *missing* callbacks are all likely low-hanging fruit.
 The *notification* callback is a bit trickier because it requires implementing notifications in the `collectd.org/api` package and the (un)marshaling of `notification_t`.
 The (complex) *config* callback is currently work in progress, see #30.

 If you're willing to give any of this a shot, please ping @octo to avoid duplicate work.